 The Court of Criminal Appeals is the highest state court of appeal for criminal subject matter.
 The Court holds sessions throughout the year in Austin, Texas.
-The Court is comprised of nine members, a Presiding Judge and eight Judges.
+The Court is comprised of nine members-a Presiding Judge, and eight Judges.
 Decisions of courts of appeals in a criminal case may be appealed to the Court of Criminal Appeals by petition for discretionary review (PDR), filed by the State or the defendant, or both.
 Alternatively, the Court may review a decision on its own motion.
 All cases that result in the death penalty are automatically directed to the Court of Criminal Appeals from the trial court level.
 The Court also hears direct appeals stemming from the denial of bail.
 Determinations of the Court are final unless they involve a question of federal constitutional law.
-In such instances, they enter the federal system.